apache/yetus/asf-site-src/source/documentation/in-progress/precommit-basic.md

 $ test-patch.sh (other options) --docker
 ```

 This will do some preliminary setup and then re-execute itself inside a Docker container.
-For more information on how to provide a custom Dockerfile, see the advanced guide.
+For more information on how to provide a custom Dockerfile and other Docker-specific features, see the advanced guide.

-## In Closing
+# In Closing

 test-patch has many other features and command line options for the basic user.
 Many of these are self-explanatory.
 To see the list of options, run test-patch.sh without any options or with --help.